vinc3PO/ChemNumber/README.md

 # Limitations
 - This macro will replace only in the main body (table included).
 Textboxes and headers are excluded.
-- This will not change the reference in the ChemDraw structure.
-Possible if scheme saved as CDXML file and added as linked object (more details to come).
+- This will can change the reference in the ChemDraw structure if scheme are saved as CDXML file and added as linked object (which lock the main document in a single location).
 - Only available for Windows users